Hanwha Group: Business areas

+Energy & Materials

-Solar & Energy
+Solar Energy

-Hanwha QCELLS is the 5th largest producer of solar cells in the world.
-In a meeting held on May 21st, 2022, Kim Dong-kwan, the president of Hanwha Solutions, laid down a plan to spend 36.7 trillion KRW on its energy and aerospace sectors, and said he wanted to commit the company to solar energy to reduce its carbon footprint and supply high quality energy.
+In a meeting held on May 21, 2022, Kim Dong-kwan, the president of Hanwha Solutions, laid down a plan to spend 36.7 trillion KRW on its energy and aerospace sectors.
+He said he wanted to commit the company to solar energy to reduce its carbon footprint and supply high quality energy.
 Additionally, he announced plans to build another modular factory in the United States.
 In order to tackle the problem of stagnating bee populations, Hanwha has created a solar beehive, that helps to protect and maintain a stable bee population.
 Hanwha QCELLS has launched a new brand that ventures into the electric vehicle charging market called Hanwha Motiev in 2022.

+Wind Energy

+Hanwha operates in the onshore and offshore wind power generation sectors, with a focus on Europe through its subsidiary Q Energy, as well as the domestic market.

+Hydrogen

+Hanwha develops a hydrogen value chain, which includes production, utilization, and storage services, utilizing renewable energy sources.
+Hanwha acquired Thomassen Energy/PSM in July 2021, which enables retrofitting of gas turbines for hydrogen use.

+Materials

+Hanwha Solutions produces basic petrochemical products, such as PVC (Polyvinyl Chloride), LLDPE (Linear Low-Density Polyethylene), CA (Caustic Soda), ASR (Alkali Water Soluble Resin), and TDI (Toluene Diisocyanate), as well as working on eco-friendly technologies including low-impact plasticizers.

-Aerospace & Mechatronics
+Aerospace

+Space

-Hanwha is also extensively investing in the space market.
-Hanwha jointly established "Space Research Center" with KAIST, is developing urban air mobility with American company Over Air, testing an electric propulsion system that would be used in air taxis, and took a 8.8% stake in British company OneWeb, a satellite communication service provider as of 2022.
+Hanwha is also extensively investing in the space market, and jointly established "Space Research Center" with KAIST.
+Hanwha Aerospace contributes to South Korea's space industry, including satellite observation services and the development of the Nuri space launch vehicle.
+Hanwha took an 8.8% stake in British company OneWeb, a satellite communication service provider as of 2022.